Analyzing ADCP Data with MHKiT

 [10]:

-Note that this threshold is dependent on the deployment environment and instrument, and it isn’t uncommon to use a value as low as 30%, or to pass on this function completely.
+However, it’s important to note that the correlation threshold is dependent on the specifics of the deployment environment and the instrument used.
+It’s not unusual to set a threshold as low as 30%, or even to forgo the use of this function entirely.

 [11]: